ec or tds meter

 For people who want more control over the relative amounts of the various nutrients being supplied to their plants, multiple-part nutrients are the way to go.

-The flora series (floragro, florabloom, and floramicro) or those by foxfarm are a good examples of a 3 part nutrient system for hydroponic marijuana growers.
+The flora series (floragro, florabloom, and floramicro) are a good example of a 3 part nutrient system for hydroponic marijuana growers.

 There are other brands of hydroponic nutrients that will also provide good results like those stated above.
 You may want to try various brands to see what works best for you setup.